Classical BRST charge and observables in reducible gauge theories: Introduction

 \section{Introduction}

-The modern quantization method for gauge theories is based on the BRST symmetry \cite {BRS,T}.
+The modern quantization method for gauge theories is based on the BRST symmetry \cite {BRS},\cite {T}.
 In the framework of the canonical formalism this symmetry is generated by the BRST charge.
 If the quantum BRST charge exists it is essentially determined by the corresponding classical one.
-The BRST charge is defined as a solution to the master equation with certain boundary conditions.
+The classical BRST charge is defined as a solution to the Poisson-bracket master equation with certain boundary conditions.
 The BRST construction in the case of reducible gauge theories was given in \cite{BF1}.
-The global existence of the classical BRST charge in the reducible case was proved in \cite {FHST}.
+The global existence of the classical BRST charge and observables in the reducible case was proved in \cite {FHST} (see also \cite {HT}).
+In \cite{FHP} the question of quantization of reducible gauge theories with constraints linear in the momenta is studied.

-In this paper we give the general solution to the classical master equation for the BRST charge in the case of reducible gauge theories.
-To this aim, we construct a new coordinate system in the extended phase space and transform the equation by changing variables.
-Then it can be solved by using a simple iterative procedure.
-We also give a solution to the equation determining the classical BRST observables, and describe a new realization of the observable algebra.
-In contract to \cite {FHST}, our approach does not require neither redefining of the constraints no modification of the reducibility functions.
-In the framework of the Lagrangian formalism the master equation was solved in \cite{B1}.
+In this paper we propose another construction of the classical BRST charge for arbitrary reducible gauge theory.
+To this aim, we find a new coordinate system in the extended phase space and transform the master equation by changing variables.
+This enables us to construct the Koszul-Tate differential operator.
+Then the BRST charge can be obtained by using an iterative method.
+We also give a formula for the classical BRST observables.
+As a example of computing the BRST charge we consider an $SU(2)$ gauge invariant reducible theory.
+In this paper we extend the analysis of \cite {B1} to cover the Hamiltonian formalism.

 The paper is organized as follows.
-In section 2, we review the BRST construction and derive two auxiliary equations.
-In section 3, we introduce new variables and construct a generalized inverse of the Koszul-Tate differential operator $\delta.$ With respect to the new variables, both $\delta$ and its generalized inverse take a standard form.
-The solution to the master equation is given in section~4.
-The BRST observables are described in section 5.
+In section 2, we review the BRST construction.
+In section 3, we introduce new variables.
+With respect to the new variables, the Koszul-Tate differential operator $\delta$ takes a standard form.
+The construction of the BRST charge is given in section~4.
+A formula for the BRST observables is obtained in section 5.
+In section 6 we find the BRST charge for a reducible theory of order L = 1.

 In what follows Grassman parity and ghost number of a function $X$ are denoted by $\epsilon (X)$ and $\mbox{gh}(X),$ respectively.
-The Poisson superbracket in phase space $\Gamma=(P_i,Q^{i}), \epsilon (P_i)=\epsilon (Q^{i}),$ is given by
+The Poisson superbracket in phase space $\Gamma=(P_A,Q^{A}), \epsilon (P_A)=\epsilon (Q^{A}),$ is given by

-Derivatives with respect to generalized momenta $P_i$ are always understood as left-hand, and those with respect to generalized coordinates $Q^i$ as right-hand ones.
+Derivatives with respect to generalized momenta $P_A$ are always understood as left-hand, and those with respect to generalized coordinates $Q^A$ (unless specified) as right-hand ones.
+The superbracket (\ref {sbracket}) possesses the following algebraic properties